Loading...

 • Transportation is available upon request to events and school meetings.

-• Four Seasons A+ embraces diversity.
-Our MLL staff collaborate with classroom teachers, our building interpreters, and the Language Line to reach families whose first language is not English.
+• MLL staff collaborate with classroom teachers, our building interpreters, and the Language Line to reach families whose first language is not English.

 • If parents have concerns about their child’s learning, the process at Four Seasons A+ Elementary School is to start discussion with the classroom teacher (involving MLL staff or Special Education staff as needed).
 Then to approach the Principal.
 If the concern has been referred to the Principal and a resolution has not been gained, next involve the district Ombudsperson.